asreview/asreview/docs/source/features/pre_screening.rst

-If you want to include decisions you've already made prior to setting up your project, you can upload a partly labeled dataset containg labels for part of the data and unlabeled recors you want to screen with ASReview.
+If you want to include decisions you've already made prior to setting up your project, you can upload a partly labeled dataset containg labels for part of the data and unlabeled records you want to screen with ASReview.
 This might be helpful if you switch from screening in another tool to screening with ASReview, or when updating an existing systematic review with more recent publications.